ProAccess/MakeMyHOAok/HOA Cert Program.md

 (d) "Director" has the same meaning as defined in Section 4140 of the Civil Code.

-(e) "COMPETENCE program" is a program administered by a Director certification organization to promote Community Association governance training for Directors and is an acronym for
+(e) "COMPETENCE program" is a program administered by an organization estblished to promote Community Association governance training and certification for members who are or may become directors.
+COMPETENCE is an acronym for
 **C**ommunity **O**versight and **M**anagement **P**rinciples
 **E**ducation **T**o **E**ngender **C**ommunity **E**xcellence.

 (f) "COMPETENCE rating" of a Community Association's Board shall be determined by a formula created by a Director certification organization as defined below and such formula may be adjusted by such organization from time to time as experience may influence.
-It shall include but not be limited to the following:
+It shall be determined by factors including but not limited to the following:

     1. the proportion of directors currently certified under this program.
     2. whether a manager it engages has qualified for certification under [state law authorizing certification for community association managers — in the case of California, Business and Professions Code §11502].
-    3. reserves percent funded determined by a licensed structural reserves study professional.
+    3. reserves percent funded determined from a reserves study conducted by a credentialed reserves study professional that takes into account an inspection conducted by a licensed structural engineer.
     4. whether it maintains a current membership in an organization that provides training to residential common interest association members on legal requirements and best practices for community oversight.
     5. whether it maintains a retainer for an attorney specializing in residential common interest law.

 (g) "Director certification organization" means an organization that meets all of the following: